Dog & Cat -Medical

 – What is the best way to put medicine in my pet´s eyes?

-The best way to put medicine in your pet´s eye is to hold the eye drops above the eye while holding the eyelid up.
-Be sure not to touch the bottle or dropper to your pet´s eye.
+The best way to put eye drops in your pet´s eye is to point their nose up and hold the eye drops above the eye while holding the eyelid up.
+Be sure not to touch the bottle or dropper to the eye.
 Ointment can be applied under the lower eyelid.

 – Is it really true that a cold wet nose means my pet is healthy?

 A cold, wet nose is not necessarily a sign that your pet is healthy.
 The idea is misleading.
 Animals sweat on their noses and footpads.
-Your pets may be wet with perspiration.
-Wet noses may be normal or they can indicate that your pet has a respiratory disorder.
+Wet noses may be normal, or they can indicate that your pet has a respiratory disorder.

 – Is being overweight a serious health problem in pets?

 Obesity is a serious problem for animals.
-Being overweight can cause liver disease, pancreatitis, back and heart problems.
+Being overweight can cause liver disease, pancreatitis, arthritis, back and heart problems.
 He may become overheated more easily causing heat stroke.
-Difficulty in breathing is also apparent in overweight animals.
+Difficulty in breathing and walking is also apparent in overweight animals.

 – Is it true that houseplants can be poisonous to pets?